 Belhaven Captains & Secretaries Championship

-The national championship for Scotland’s club officials, open to all SGL affiliated clubs, sponsored by Belhaven.
+The national championship for Scotland’s club officials, open to all Scottish Golf affiliated clubs, sponsored by Belhaven.
 Now in its 12th year, the captains and secretaries championship has become one of the country’s most popular events, with the title of ‘national champions’ up for grabs.

 The Dunbar-based brewery’s official association with Scottish Golf stretches back to their sponsorship of the Scottish Club Handicap Championship in 1999, meaning it is one of the longest-running partnerships across Scottish sport.